-- i. to provide working capital to finance expenditures from the beginning of the budget year until other revenue sources are collected. - ii. to provide resources to meet emergency expenditures in the event of fire, flood, earthquake, etc., and. - iii. to cover a pending year-end excess of expenditures over revenues from unavoidable shortfalls in revenues.
+- to provide working capital to finance expenditures from the beginning of the budget year until other revenue sources are collected. - ii. to provide resources to meet emergency expenditures in the event of fire, flood, earthquake, etc., and. - iii. to cover a pending year-end excess of expenditures over revenues from unavoidable shortfalls in revenues fund balance in the city general fund may not exceed 35% of the total revenue of the city general fund for the current fiscal period.
+For budget purposes, any balance that is greater than 5 percent of the total revenues of the General Fund may be used.
+The City will strive to maintain the General Fund balance at approximately the legal maximum.